salman-abedin/bolt/README.md

 ### Why not use xdg-open?

 I hate xdg-open.
+Because...

-- First, it will only work on linux
+- First, it will only work on linux.

 - Second, You have to modify two files in two different locations with no less than 5 lines.
     I would much rather have you use a one liner like in my script and keep the overall script much more flexible.